 • Historia de Día de los Muertos

-Alternate Activity Ideas
+Alternate Ideas for Dead Activities

 Do you need an alternative assignment for Día de los Muertos?
 Sometimes students need an another option instead of participating in the activities with the rest of the class.